-Dr. Hui Cai is the Assistant Professor of Health and Wellness Program at the School of Architecture Design, and Planning.
+Dr. Hui Cai is the Associate Professor and Associate Director of the Institute of Health and Wellness Design at the School of Architecture and Design.
 Prior to joining the faculty, she taught at the University of Missouri, Columbia.
 She also served as the Health + Science research leader and designer at RTKL Associates in Dallas.
 Cai received her Ph.D. degree in evidence-based design from the Georgia Institute of Technology after several years of architectural education and practice in China and Singapore.

 She has strong interests in cross-cultural studies on healthcare design.
 Her dissertation was the first of its kind, exploring the cultural dimensions of nursing unit designs under a holistic framework encompassing the national and organizational culture of healthcare.
 It provides a comprehensive comparison between the U.S. and Chinese nursing unit typologies with quantitative metrics through space syntax analysis.